mxro/maxrohde-web/content/posts/2017/2017-11-12-versioning-wordpress-with-git-and-revisr/index.md

 ---
-title: 'Versioning WordPress with Git and Revisr'
-date: '2017-11-12'
+blog: maxrohde.com
 categories:
-  - 'linux'
+- linux
+date: "2017-11-12"
 tags:
-  - 'git'
+- git
-  - 'programming'
+- programming
-  - 'wordpress'
+- wordpress
+title: Versioning WordPress with Git and Revisr
 ---

 [WordPress](https://wordpress.org/) is a powerful platform to just get a simple website up and running.
 Unfortunately, some things which are considered best practice in software development projects are a bit difficult to realize with WordPress.
 One of these things is versioning.
 Thankfully, there is a powerful plug in which enables versioning WordPress using a [git](https://git-scm.com/) repository: [Revisr](https://revisr.io/).